Alocasia Sunburn: Signs, Causes & How To Fix

 You can also use sheer curtains, fabric cloth, frames, and hoops to provide shade.

-While choosing any shade, make sure the plant can breathe into that; otherwise, it can suffocate.
+While choosing any shade, make sure the plant can breathe into it; otherwise, it can suffocate.

 When the sun gets too harsh for your plant, you can provide it with artificial light.